openscript/social_aggregator/Readme.md

 There is a built-in command line (IRB).
 You'll have access from there to:

-- the models
+- all models

-- the controllers
+### Documentation
+You can generate the source code documentation anytime with `yardoc` from the document root.
+You'll find the generated documentation in `./doc/yard/`.